New Parking Policy for Students

 - Resident students must park in the lots to which they are assigned.
-Resident student vehicles may not park in commuter or faculty/staff parking lots.
+Resident student vehicles may not park in commuter.

 - Please go to Parking Locations for a complete listing and maps of parking facilities.

-Carpool permits, which are available for commuter students only, have been changed in order to offer convenience and savings for regular carpoolers.
-The University is proud to announce changes to the carpool program aimed at continuing the reduction of vehicles on campus and our overall carbon footprint:
+Carpool permits, which are available for commuter students only, continue to offer convenience and savings for regular carpoolers.
+Even more importantly, they reduce the number of vehicles on campus and our overall carbon footprint: